apache/nuttx/configs/sama5d3x-ek/README.txt

         configuration.
 See the "Networking" section above for detailed configuration settings.

-    14. You can enable the touchscreen by modifying the configuration in the following ways:
+    14. You can enable the touchscreen and a touchscreen by following the configuration instrcutions in the section entitled "Touchscreen Testing" above.

-        System Type:
-          CONFIG_SAMA5_ADC=y                     : ADC support is required
-          CONFIG_SAMA5_TSD=y                     : Enabled touchcreen device support
-          SAMA5_TSD_4WIRE=y                      : 4-Wire interface with pressure

-        You might want to tinker with the SWAPXY and THRESHX and THRESHY settings to get the result that you want.

-        Drivers:
-          CONFIG_INPUT=y                         : (automatically selected)

-        Board Selection:
-           CONFIG_SAMA5_TSD_DEVMINOR=0           : Register as /dev/input0

-        Library Support:
-          CONFIG_SCHED_WORKQUEUE=y               : Work queue support required

-        These options may also be applied to enable a built-in touchscreen test application:

-        Applicaton Configuration:
-          CONFIG_EXAMPLES_TOUCHSCREEN=y          : Enable the touchscreen built-int test CONFIG_EXAMPLES_TOUCHSCREEN_MINOR=0    : To match the board selection CONFIG_EXAMPLES_TOUCHSCREEN_DEVPATH="/dev/input0"

-        Defaults should be okay for all related settings.

     15. The Real Time Clock/Calendar RTC) may be enabled by reconfiguring NuttX.
         See the section entitled "RTC" above for detailed configuration settings.